giuliobz/DES-Decrypting/README.md

 - method used: **data** to ceate a Dictionary of birth date or **words** to create a Dictionary of words

+## Install javafx

+To use javafx follow te instruction [there](https://www.jetbrains.com/help/idea/javafx.html)

+## Build Artifact

+After run the scritpt, package your application in a JAR using [this](https://www.jetbrains.com/help/idea/packaging-a-module-into-a-jar-file.html)

 ### Run the experiments

 Inside the DES-Decrypting folder there is a script.sh that the user can use to reproduce the experiments made:

 * `$ cd DES-Decrypting-master`
 * `$ chmode a+x script.sh`
 * `$ ./script.sh`

+NB: changing the packet JAR path